Skyline (Honolulu): Potential future extensions

 The long-term plan includes four additional extensions beyond Kualakaʻi (East Kapolei) and Kālia (Ala Moana Center).
-These include extensions east to University of Hawaiʻi at Mānoa, Waikīkī, West to Kalaeloa, and the link through Salt Lake which was dropped from initial plans.
+These include extensions East to University of Hawaiʻi at Mānoa and Waikīkī, West to Kalaeloa, and the link through Salt Lake which was dropped from initial plans.
 None of these extensions are currently funded, but steps are being done in preserving alignments; especially in regards to ongoing projects planned on these alignments.

-Extensions past Kālia (Ala Moana)
+Extensions East past Kālia (Ala Moana)

 Past (Ala Moana), the alignment travels to a station at the Hawaiʻi Convention Center, then splits into two branches – one to the University of Hawaiʻi at Mānoa campus and the other to Waikīkī on Kuhio Avenue.

 In November 2017, the rail authority took a first step towards preserving a corridor for the extension to UH Mānoa.

 In 2023, The City and County of Honolulu started preserving the Waikīkī alignment by installing bus lanes on Kūhiō Avenue that could eventually be used for future columns, in addition to a future transit-only Kūhiō Avenue.
 Later that year, work also began for the future UH Mānoa alignment by installing bike lanes on University Avenue, which will eventually be able to be used for the future rail utility relocations and columns between Mōʻiliʻili and UH Mānoa stations.